SAP SuccessFactors Connector

 - Configure the OAuth2 client application:

-- Application URL: Enter your application URL
+- Application URL: Enter the application URL

 public.pemcertificate file